Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 encrypt_cipher = composite

-intersection (server_supported - composite, client_supported - composite)
+else if intersection (server_supported - composite, client_supported - composite) is non-empty then

 decrypt_cipher = encrypt_cipher = random_cipher (from intersection)